Monthly Archives from March 2006

 Muguet-Guerlain-2009-B.jpg

-Like each year, Guerlain releases its anniversary Muguet (Lily of the Valley) perfume (see the 2006 edition).
-Tomorrow April 30th, you will be able to discover the 2009 version in the Guerlain boutiques worldwide, but for just one day.
-Guerlain traditionally releases a muguet scent each year in anticipation of the 1st of May when sprigs of muguet are exchanged as charming tokens of spring renewal and good luck in France.
-As if mimicking the ephemeral quality of the fragile muguet scent which is both strong and little-lasting over the days, the Guerlain Muguet is like a bouquet of lily of the valleys to be enjoyed for a short span of time.
-Subtitled "Un Jour, Un Parfum"(One Day, One Perfume), the one-day launch is an event charged with both traditional symbolism and luxury acumen.
+Tomorrow on April 30, 2009 you will be able to discover the latest version in the Guerlain boutiques worldwide but for just one day only, officially at least.
+Guerlain traditionally re-introduce a muguet scent each year in anticipation of the 1st of May when sprigs of muguet are exchanged as charming tokens of spring renewal and good luck in France.
+Mimicking the ephemeral quality of the fragile muguet scent, which is quite present yet wanes over the days, Guerlain Muguet wants to be a bouquet of lily of the valleys to be purchased for a short span of time, even if reapplied all year long.
+Subtitled "Un Jour, Un Parfum" (One Day, One Perfume) the single day launch is a sale event charged with both traditional symbolism and luxury marketing acumen

 How It Wafts

-The opening of Muguet 2009 is quite literally and pleasantly soapy (it smells like a refined soap), almost bubbly like Badedas fizz, fresh, green (grassy), but at the same time contrasted with raspy and indolic, almost masculine jasmine notes.
-Soon a more dramatic sense of intoxication and amorous abandon of the senses momentarily concludes the opening stage.
+The opening of Muguet 2009 is quite literally and pleasantly soapy - it smells like a refined soap - almost bubbly like Badedas fizz.
+It smells fresh, green (grassy) but at the same time there are contrasts with raspy, indolic, almost masculine-feeling jasmine notes.

 This beginning I see as an olfactory shock meant to provoke an emotion in the smeller/wearer.
-It is a way of telling you, "see what I am capable of", but the perfume soon calms down.
+It is a way of telling you, "see what I am capable of," but the perfume soon calms down.

-The perfume offers affinities with Cruel Gardenia by Guerlain and Beige by Chanel in this soft creamy white floral quality that betrays a note of privileged comfort, suggestive of a silk worm cocoon.
-A final touch of watery floralcy in the longer drydown suddenly evokes the white aqueous floralcy of Fleur de Liane.
-The velvety facet even takes on a doughy, almost edible quality.
-It is not too long before the vision of a white chocolate ganache appears and one could easily imagine a shiny white chocolate bar scented with bergamot essence, iris, cacao, lilac and muguet which would taste the way it smells to the nose.
-The gustatory quality however appears in filigree rather than as a literal statement, like the beginning of an impression of a mouthful.
+It is not too long before the vision of a white chocolate ganache appears and one could easily imagine a shiny white chocolate bar scented with bergamot essence, iris, cacao, lilac and muguet which would taste the way it smells here to the nose.
+The gustatory quality however appears in filigree rather than as a literal statement like the beginning of the impression of a bite or bouchée.

 Notes listed are: bergamot, lilac, muguet, jasmine, rose.